-There could be said to be a failure to understand the nature of liabilities and the reticence of organisations to install green infrastructure without valuing the long-term benefits that they provide.
-This concern about long liabilities can actually lead to the destruction of green infrastructure in urban areas eg. large scale felling of street trees.
+It can be said to be a failure to understand the nature of liabilities and the reticence of organisations to install green infrastructure without valuing the long-term benefits that they provide.
+This concern about long liabilities can actually lead to the destruction of green infrastructure in urban areas, for instance large scale felling of street trees.